People Power Party: Anti-Yoon

+"Ban-Yoon" is a right-wing big-tent faction of the PPP consisting of members who are critical of Yoon Suk Yeol.
+There exists several sub factions within the anti-Yoon faction, with the most prominent being the pro-Han Dong-hoon faction which voted in favour of lifting Yoon's martial law.
+Since the martial law crisis, the pro-Han faction has been defined by its opposition to Yoon Suk Yeol and support for moderate conservatism.
+Other anti-Yoon PPP politicians such as Ahn Cheol-soo and Yoo Seong-min are defined by their economically liberal and paternalistic conservative ideologies.

 Ideology and political positions

 The People Power Party is a big tent conservative political party.
-The PPP is broadly considered to be conservative, national-conservative, and anti-communist, though political spectrums inside it range from moderate conservative to ultraconservative.
+The PPP is broadly considered to be conservative, national-conservative, South Korean nationalist and anti-communist, though political spectrums inside it range from moderate conservative to ultraconservative.
 The People's Power Party is mainly described as right-wing.
 The party has also been described as far-right, especially since the 2024 martial law crisis.
 (Note: Attributed to multiple sources:)

 Economic policies

 In the past, conservative political parties in South Korea supported economic interventionism due to the historical influence of Park Chung Hee.
-However, the PPP is now more economically liberal, pro-business and supports fiscal conservatism.
+However, the PPP is now more economically liberal, pro-business, and supportive of fiscal conservatism.

 Social policies

-The PPP is socially conservative and advocates traditional family values, and national patriotism.
+The PPP is socially conservative, advocating traditional family values and national patriotism.
 PPP and its politicians have taken a hostile stance against feminism.
 Some young right-wing politicians in the PPP also support Idaenam.

 PPP has voiced opposition to the Democratic Party's policy of attempting to regulate dog meat consumption.
 Yang Joon-woo, a spokesman for PPP, said in 2021 that the "state does not have the right to regulate individual tastes or eating habits".
 However, in 2023, PPP announced their plans to introduce a bill that would ban dog meat consumption by 2027, with the bill is enacted by the end of 2023.
 The PPP advocates for the abolishment of the "Korean age" and the standardisation of age counting in South Korea.
 Lee Yong-ho, the chief of Yoon's transition committee, said the different age counting methods in the country creates "persistent confusion" and "unnecessary social and economic costs".

-As South Korea's birthrate continued dropping lower, key politicians in the PPP have started moving away from the conservative immigration policies of the past and have begun to support a more liberal approach.
+As South Korea's birthrate continued dropping, key politicians in the PPP have started moving away from the conservative immigration policies of the past and have begun to support a more liberal approach.
 The Yoon administration supported the creation of "Korea Border and Immigration Agency"; proposals regarding the agency were discussed and failed during the past liberal Kim Dae-jung government.
 On the other hand, the party's position on foreign voting rights is more restrictive, arguing that "foreigners from countries that do not grant voting rights to South Koreans living abroad should be deprived of all voting rights."